apereo/cas/docs/cas-server-documentation/authentication/Passwordless-Authentication.md

 ### Messaging & Notifications

-{% include_cached casproperties.html properties="cas.authn.passwordless.tokens.mail,cas.authn.passwordless.tokens.sms" %}
+{% include_cached casproperties.html properties="cas.authn.passwordless.tokens" includes=".mail,.sms" %}

 Users may be notified of tokens via text messages, mail, etc.
 To learn more about available options, please [see this guide](../notifications/SMS-Messaging-Configuration.html)